-- A student must meet the minimum grade of "C" in each course to advance in the Curriculum. - A student who does not successfully pass a course that has a co-requisite of either theory or clinical may be required to repeat both courses as determined by faculty in the next cohort pending enrollment space. - Withdrawal from a surgical technology course with a grade below "C" will be considered a course failure and will count as one of the two (2) attempts of the surgical technology course in the program. - Immediate continuation in the Surgical Technology Program is dependent upon seat availability in the following cohort. - All students must complete the Surgical Technology Program within a 2-cohort period of time.
+- Students with medical withdrawals and withdrawals due to extenuating circumstances may be given priority for re-admission over students who failed a class or voluntarily withdrew.
+These will be judged on a case-by-case basis.
+Overall grades, attendance and classroom behavior may be used to decide student priority. - A student who is returning after a failed grade or medical withdrawal must successfully complete a proficiency exam prior to reentry. - If a student fails, withdraws due to medical issues or extenuating circumstances, SUR 214 Advanced Clinical Applications, every effort will be made to allow the student to finish their clinical rotation in the summer session.
+This will be judged on a case-by-case basis and only if there is space available for the student in the summer session. - A student who does not successfully pass a course that has a co-requisite of either theory or clinical may be required to repeat both courses as determined by faculty in the next cohort pending enrollment space. - Immediate continuation in the Surgical Technology Program is dependent upon seat availability in the following cohort. - All students must complete the Surgical Technology Program within a 2-cohort period.
 This applies to students who take a leave of absence or must repeat a surgical technology course.
-Students who are unable to complete the program within this time frame will not be permitted to continue in the program and must apply as a "new admit". - Second admission requests are evaluated by the surgical technology faculty on a case by case basis and there is no guarantee of readmission. - Two admissions are the maximum permitted. - The student may appeal the decision by following "Academic Complaint" as outlined in the "Student Code of Conduct", in the Harper College Handbook/Catalog.
+Students who are unable to complete the program within this time frame will not be permitted to continue in the program and must apply as a "new admit". - Second admission requests are evaluated by the surgical technology faculty on a case-by-case basis and there is no guarantee of readmission. - Two admissions are the maximum permitted. - The student may appeal the decision by following "Academic Complaint" as outlined in the "Student Code of Conduct", in the Harper College Handbook/Catalog.